lucidrains/nuwa-pytorch/README.md

 - [ ] add some autotrainer that takes care of the alternating updates of discriminator and VQVAE generator
 - [ ] make VQGan able to accept custom VGG for LPAPs loss (audio)
 - [ ] add reversible networks and feedforward chunking, a la Reformer, to save on memory
+- [ ] allow for variable lengthed videos in sparse 3dna non-causal attention

 ## Citations